-Homemade marshmallows make a perfect holiday gift, as they are all at once pretty, handmade and tasty.
+These homemade toasted coconut marshmallows make a perfect holiday gift, as they are all at once pretty, handmade and tasty.
 They are also such a treat for anyone afraid to tackle making themselves at home.

 Get the Recipe: Toasted Coconut Marshmallows

-- 1 cup water divided
+- 1 cup water, divided

-- 3 Tbsp + 1 1/2 tsp. unflavored powdered gelatin (3 envelopes - envelope is 1/4 oz. each for 3/4 oz. total)
+- 3 Tablespoons + 1 1/2 teaspoons unflavored powdered gelatin, (3 envelopes - envelope is 1/4 oz. each for 3/4 oz. total)

 - 2 cups granulated white sugar

 - 2 Tablespoons pure vanilla or vanilla bean paste

 - Spray a 9x9 or 7x11 inch baking pan and line with parchment paper (I cut mine to fit flat on the bottom, with the edges of the paper over-hanging the sides.
 The ends are fine just sprayed.)